 No person shall be a Commissioner while also serving as an Executive Officer or Senator of the SGA.

-Vacancies shall be filled as needed in accordance with Article III, Section 3.11.e of the SGA bylaws.
+Vacancies shall be filled as needed in accordance with Article III, Section 3.11.e of the SGA Constitution.

 No formal action shall be taken without a quorum present, which shall consist of all currently appointed Commissioners.